Hot Air Balloons & Fairy Chimneys of Cappadocia

 Unable to finish and with an early morning the next day, we eventually called it quits.

-Float Over Fairy Chimneys by Balloon
+06 | Float Over Fairy Chimneys by Hot Air Balloon

 At our stay, Hidden Cave Hotel, we arranged for a hot air balloon flight costing $70 USD each; it was to begin at 5 a.m. in the morning.
 And we also booked a tour called Green Tour Cappadocia for $35 USD each, beginning at 9:30 a.m. the following day.
 There were also tours available to North Cappadocia (Red Tour), a Turkish night with dinner and a cultural show, an ATV tour, a whirling dervishes show, Jeep safari, horseback riding and a fancy photoshoot overlooking the landscape.
-There were so many incredible opportunities, it was too bad we couldnโt join them all.
+There were so many incredible opportunities, it was too bad we couldn’t join them all.

 In the morning, we woke early to get ready for the balloon ride.
 About an hour and a half before sunrise, the guide picked us up at our hotel, a little late, stopping to grab a few others and ending at a small cafe to grab coffee, tea or a quick omelette.
 While waiting, unbeknownst to us, pilots were busy checking weather conditions to determine the perfect take-off points, which change daily to ensure the best flight experience possible depending upon the speed and direction of the wind.
-It was also time for the drivers to collect payment and arrange groups for each balloon.
-Once the green light was given by the Turkish Civil Aviation authority, everyone drove off to their respective take-off points.
-Ours was another 15 minutes away.

 We unloaded the van and awaited instruction.
 There were already so many balloons at various stages of inflating; bright yellow flames of fire pouring into each one as it lifted upward, filling with hot air.